Ioana-P/Named_Entity_Recog_project/README.md

 |I-tim |	I-tim  |	century|
 |O |	O  |	.|

 In the next example we see that the the model overestimated the boundaries of one NE at the expense of another, labelling 'U.S. Vice' as an organisation (org), when 'Vice President Dick Cheney' should have been entirely labelled a person (per).
 It will be interesting to see how the attention-based model navigates these fine boundaries between NEs.
+The model understandands the data broadly on two categories of features we've trained it on:

 |True | 	Pred |  	Word |
 |:-------|:--------|:------|